elixir-wallaby/wallaby/README.md

 ### Phoenix

-If you're testing a Phoenix application with Ecto 2.0 then you can enable concurrent testing by adding the `Phoenix.Ecto.SQL.Sandbox` to your `Endpoint`.
-It's important that this is at the top of `endpoint.ex`, before any other plugs.
+If you're testing a Phoenix application with Ecto 2.0 and a database that supports sandbox mode then you can enable concurrent testing by adding the `Phoenix.Ecto.SQL.Sandbox` plug to your `Endpoint`.
+It's important that this is at the top of `endpoint.ex` before any other plugs.

 ```elixir
 # lib/endpoint.ex